 Billing itself as the Entertainment Capital of L.A., Universal Studios Hollywood in Burbank is a movie and TV-based theme park located adjacent to the real working film studios of Universal Pictures.

-A day here is a memorable family experience even if you’re already a celebrity, providing a taste of the Hollywood movie scene that has shaped Los Angeles and fascinated the world.
-Families who have enjoyed the Universal Orlando Resort on the other side of the country shouldn’t worry either; this is a very different and equally thrilling adventure you won’t forget.
+A day here is a fun, memorable family experience, even for celebrities, which provides a taste of the Hollywood movie scene that has shaped Los Angeles and fascinated the world.
+Families who have enjoyed the Universal Orlando Resort on the other side of the country shouldn’t worry though; this is a very different and equally thrilling adventure you won’t forget.

-Your tram will careen into a tunnel to join a spectacular chase scene from “Fast and Furious: Supercharged”, survive a flash flood, and calmly pass by some of the famous cars seen in the movies, the courthouse square from “Back to the Future”, and even Wisteria Lane from “Desperate Housewives”.
-You’ll barely escape a major earthquake that causes an 18-wheeler to sink beneath ground and crush on oncoming subway train.
+Your tram will careen into a tunnel to join a spectacular chase scene from “Fast and Furious: Supercharged,” survive a flash flood and calmly pass by some of the famous cars seen in the movies, the Courthouse square from “Back to the Future”, and even Wisteria Lane from “Desperate Housewives.”
+You’ll barely escape a major earthquake that causes an 18-wheeler to sink underground and crush an oncoming subway train.

 Drive into Amityville so your family can meet you-know-what from “Jaws,” said to be nicknamed “Flaws” by the crew because the animatronic shark malfunctioned so often.

 The Studio Tour also features the King Kong 360 3-D attraction created by famous “Lord of the Rings” and “Hobbit” director, Peter Jackson, who drives visitors into the middle of a multi-media pitched battle between a dinosaur and King Kong seen in 3-D, with 360º views of Skull Island.
 It’s very crazy, super creative, and lots of fun so we did not include it in the video.